joyhughes/Jen/README.md

 All the original C language implementations for each iteration of Jen are here.

 ### Lux
 C++ implementation of the 2.5D compositing renderer and scene manager Lux Vitae.
 The renderer loads a scene file written in JSON, and can render a single image, single-frame animation, or real-time animation.
-Lux can be run
+Lux can be run on the command line or through a React web interface called the Joyographic web app.
+See the [Lux REAMDE](https://github.com/joyhughes/Jen/blob/Update-documentation/Lux/README.md) for more details.

 ### Niffer (deprecated)
 Original Javascript, HTML, CSS front end for Lux.
 Generates functions, scene files, and generative spaces.